 Change Type Modified

-Specialties Affected Podiatry, orthopedics, physical medicine, primary care with foot complaint billing
+Specialties Affected Podiatry, orthopedic surgery, physical medicine and rehabilitation, primary care with foot injection services

-CMS Vitamin B12 Injection Coverage Criteria and Medical Necessity Requirements 2026
+CMS Vitamin B12 Foot Injection Coverage Criteria and Medical Necessity Requirements 2026

-CMS Vitamin B12 Injection Exclusions and Non-Covered Indications
+CMS Vitamin B12 Foot Injection Exclusions and Non-Covered Indications

 Coverage Indications at a Glance